HanqingAWS/bedrock-accelerator/README.md

    - Ensure subnets have proper routing and internet access

 2. For Global Accelerator issues:
-   - Pls check the service in us-west-2 region
+   - Please check the service in us-west-2 region